Director's Statement

 Marianne Today

 There is much to be said about the relevance of MARIANNE in today’s world.
-The hypocrisies and doubt and confusion which plague us today are echoed all through the film: Anatole not knowing how to live under the constant threat of home invasion; Gérard reminding Marianne that the past was “a time of chaos and confusion”; Marcel explaining that his actions were somehow justifiable because “I was following orders” or “I was a child.”
+The hypocrisies and doubt and confusion which plague us today are echoed all through the film: Anatole not knowing how to live under the constant threat of home invasion; Gérard reminding Marianne that the past was “a time of chaos and confusion”; Marcel explaining that his actions were somehow justified because “I was following orders” or “I was a child.”
 Using children in warfare isn’t only immoral, it’s a war crime - but the truth is both sides did it, exposing a hypocrisy of war which Marianne, as a kind of ‘forever-resistant,’ is now firmly part of.

 Melville echoes some of cinema’s most affecting war-time children: Ivan (IVAN’S CHILDHOOD) and Florya (COME AND SEE), Oldrich (LONG LIVE THE REPUBLIC) and Brigitte Fossey’s own Paulette (FORBIDDEN GAMES) - children whose childhood is cut short by war.